 Executive Director, The Federation Of Southern Cooperatives/Land Assistance Fund

 Cornelius Blanding has served as a leader in the esteemed Federation of Southern Cooperatives/Land Assistance Fund for nearly two decades.
 A non-profit cooperative association, the Federation encompasses 20,000 rural families from low-income communities across 13 states in the southern Black Belt Region.
 Born of the Civil Rights movement, the Federation joined with the Land Assistance Fund in the 1980s and now administers more than 75 cooperatives, credit unions and community-based economic development groups and initiatives.
-The Federation is a core member of numerous alliances: National Family Farm Coalition, the Rural Coalition/Coalición Rural, National Black Farmers Association, and the transnational La Via Campesina, among others.
+The Federation is a core member of numerous alliances: National Family Farm Coalition, the Rural Coalition/Coalición Rural, and the transnational La Via Campesina, among others.
 They helped anchor the landmark Pigford class action civil rights lawsuit on behalf of Black farmers against the USDA.

 Blanding grew up in the deep South, in Montgomery, Alabama, amongst family and community members who had lost their farms and lands due to racism.
 “I grew up in an all black community, where we didn't own the infrastructure,” Blanding said in his Beard Award statement: “We rented the housing.
 We didn't own the businesses.
 The only thing that was owned historically—in most of the communities and especially the community I come from—was the church.”
 This connection: loss of land leading to loss of power and autonomy and community wellbeing continues to drive Blanding’s work.
 Even after early 20th century Jim Crow and racial terrorism and Great Migration northward and westward to cities, over 100,000 Black farmers still managed to hold on to nearly 8 million acres in the American South in the 1960s.
 This land base allowed Black farmers to support, provide for, and protect Civil Rights and Black Nationalist movements (White 2018, McCutcheon 201x).
 But racist political and economic disenfranchisement persisted, further dispossessing Black farmers and communities from land ownership.
 By 2019, less than 20,000 Black farmers in the US South own just 2.3 million acres, Blanding informs people far and wide.
 A tangle of legal exclusions, financial appropriations, and racist bureaucracies keep these numbers so low and dire.
 Blanding has devoted his life to changing it.